Drug Crimes

 • You intended to manufacture / cultivate the drug

-If you are convicted for committing a drug offense near a sentencing enhancement zone, you will be sentenced to a three-year mandatory minimum jail sentence.
-This is in addition to other penalties such as fines, probation, driver’s license suspension, mandatory community service, and more.
+According to F.S.A. §893.13, if you are convicted for committing a drug offense near a sentencing enhancement zone, you will be sentenced to a three-year mandatory minimum jail sentence.
+This is in addition to other penalties such as fines, probation, license suspension, mandatory community service, and more.

 Each state has different laws for where drug penalties may increase.
 If you commit a drug offense within 1,000 feet of one of the following locations in Florida, you face more severe criminal penalties.
 These include: